 You could take it even further and set up an outdoor living room.
 This concept of creating an entirely new living room in your garden has been really popular over the last few summers and they do look particularly gorgeous.
 You can get garden furniture that's as nice as actual living room furniture now – the John Lewis St. Ives range is a case in point.

-If you want more inspiration on how to create the perfect outdoor living space, check out our feature.
+If you want more inspiration on outdoor living ideas, check out our feature.